 - 6.8 The following tables set out the ways in which sponsors may list sites and partnerships on their Tier 4 licence, and sponsor Tier 4 students. - 6.9 Table 1 sets out the main categories of sponsors in Tier 4.
 All sponsors must fall within a category in Table 1, unless UKVI has agreed that they fall within Table 2.
 No sponsor can fall within more than one of the categories in Table 1.
 Table 2 sets out exceptional arrangements, and Table 3 sets out teaching partnerships under which an institution may only assign CAS if they are teaching the majority of a course on their site. - 6.10 All institutions teaching Tier 4 students must fall under one of the categories in Tables 1 or 2.
+This category will be recorded on the Tier 4 Register of Sponsors.
 If an institution has doubts as to whether they fall under one of those categories, it must contact UKVI immediately as it may be operating in breach of this guidance.